 What Do Sugar Ants Look Like?

 The term sugar ant refers to several different kinds of pests that invade homes and businesses to find sweet things to eat.
-Common species found in New England include carpenter ants, odorous house ants, pavement ants, pharaoh ants, and little black ants.
+Common species found in New England include carpenter ants, odorous house ants, pavement ants, citronella ants, and little black ants.

 Depending on the species, these pests can be as small as a grain of rice or as big as a lima bean.
 Sugar ants range from yellowish-brown to black in color with three defined body segments, six legs, and bent antennae.